gmvdm/pseudofish/content/agile/hackman.md

 responsible.
 Improving the design of a group's work is usually a better way to foster high collective effort than directly addressing group norms about productivity.

-Reading through these conditions, I'm reminded of a range of agile techniques, including a clear mission, impact mapping, user stories and retrospectives.

 ### Organisational context